Connect the client to your OneDrive account with the following command:

 [!]
 Configure the network

 By default, Debian installs the Extended Support Release (ESR) version of Firefox.
 The Extended Support Release is updated with major security or stability fixes.
 The Snap package, on the other hand, installs the Rapid Release version of Firefox.
 In contrast to the ESR, the Rapid Release receives major updates at least every four weeks.
 Both versions can be used concurrently and are availble on your desktop as Firefox ESR and Firefox Web Browser, respectively.
+Use different themes to tell them apart.

 Enable the installation of applications from Flathub with the following command: